KimSangYeon-DGU/GSoC-2019/README.md

 </p>

 In addition, the objective function means the expectation of the complete-data log likelihood, and we'll call it as log likelihood in this report.
 However, the derivation of the covariance in the original paper has an error because Q shouldn't have an effect on the calculation, so we couldn't use it.
-Thus, we newly defined the objective function as an indication of the training states.
+Thus, we newly defined the objective function as an indicator of the training states.

 <p align="center">
   <img src="https://latex.codecogs.com/gif.latex?\dpi{150}&space;O(\theta_{k})=-\sum_{i}&space;\sum_{k}[Q_{i}(k)\log{P(p_{i},k|{\theta_{k}})}]&plus;\lambda[\sum_{i}&space;\sum_{k}\{P(p_{i},k|\theta_{k})\}-1]" title="O(\theta_{k})=-\sum_{i} \sum_{k}[Q_{i}(k)\log{P(p_{i},k|{\theta_{k}})}]+\lambda[\sum_{i} \sum_{k}\{P(p_{i},k|\theta_{k})\}-1]" />